Taaseen-Ali/EnlightenedLamps/README.md

 Crossword Engine 5000

 Description:
-This is a program that is used to generate the skeleton of a crossword puzzle.
-The program can take in a file that contains a list of words to be used to generate the puzzle.
-The program can also take in a file which is filled with words already sorted in a crossword format.
-The user can additionally input a file with a list of clues.
+This is a program that is used to generate crossword puzzles.
+The program can take in a file that contains a list of words to be used to randomly generate a completed puzzle.
+The user then has the option to display the crossword with blank boxes so that another user may work through the puzzle.
+ The program can also take in a file that adheres to guidelines (specifics tbd) to convert a user created crossword into an interactive one that can be played on the commandline much like the randomly generated crosswords.

 Instructions:
-1) Compile and Run woo.java
+ Compile and Run woo.java
-2) Input word file.
-3) Input clue file.
-2) Input a position to obtain a clue for that row/column.
-3) Input a word if the answer is known, another position otherwise.
-The user can also input one letter at a time.
-4) Repeat until the crossword is solved.
+ Follow on screen instructions to Input word and clue files. type into command line  “keywords” for a list of keywords and their functions to interact with the program